Skip to main content

 3. Las Vegas Metro Chamber of Commerce

-Best for: Business owners who want community roots and a government rolodex.
+Best for: Business owners who want community visibility and government connections.

 Cost: $300-1,500/year depending on business size